 Joint Publication 1, Doctrine for the Armed Forces of the United States, provides doctrine, principles and policy for the exercise of authority over joint forces and discusses key considerations for their organization.
 Command relationships determine the level of authority exercised by the commander over subordinate forces.
-The selection of command relationships depends on many factors, and it is often contentious because these relationships determine how much authority the JFC will exercise over assigned forces.
+The selection of command relationships determine how much authority the JFC will exercise over assigned forces.